Zavaidoc

-Marin Teodorescu ([maˈrin te.odoˈresku]; March 8, 1896, Pitești – January 13, 1945, Bucharest), known as Zavaidoc ([zavajˈdok]), was a Romanian singer, the country's best known lăutar in the interwar period.
+Marin Teodorescu ([maˈrin te.odoˈresku]; March 8, 1896 – January 13, 1945), known as Zavaidoc ([zavajˈdok]), was a Romanian singer, the country's best known lăutar in the interwar period.

 Born in Pitești into a family of lăutari, he made his way to Bucharest as a youth, together with his taraf partner.
 He released his first disc with Columbia Records in 1925, meeting with instant success.
-He died two decades later and was buried at Cernica.
+He died in Bucharest two decades later and was buried at Cernica.